 Chapter 13 Bankruptcy Eligibility:

-How Chapter 13 Works:
+How Chapter 13 Bankruptcy Works:

 So here is how it works.
 If you have tried negotiating with creditors, but all else has failed, then perhaps your last resort should be filing for bankruptcy.
 While the Chapter 7 bankruptcy code forces you to do away with your assets in order to settle your debts, Chapter 13 lets you keep your belongings.

-Pursuing this option is a good idea when creditors start forcing you to a corner by filing lawsuits or attempting to repossess your belongings.
+Pursuing this option is a good idea when creditors start forcing you into a corner by filing lawsuits or attempting to repossess your belongings.
 However, keep in mind that filing for bankruptcy will severely hurt your credit score and maintain it like that for at least ten years.
 Filing bankruptcy under Chapter 13 provides you with more time to pay off the debts.

 The process of filing for Chapter 13 bankruptcy is quite elaborate.